googleapis/python-aiplatform/README.rst

 Overview
 ~~~~~~~~
-This section provides a brief overview of the Vertex AI SDK for Python.
+This section provides a brief overview of the Gemini Enterprise Agent Platform SDK for Python.
 You can also reference the notebooks in `vertex-ai-samples`_ for examples.

 .. _vertex-ai-samples: https://github.com/GoogleCloudPlatform/vertex-ai-samples/tree/main/notebooks/community/sdk